pongo-pygmaeus/bumblebee-talks/2-phase/1-week.md

 # Week 1 Lightning Talks

-## Tuesday: Git!

-- NAME - git add -p (and why its awesome!)
-- NAME - What makes a good pull request?
-- NAME - What makes a good commit?
-- NAME - git clone vs fork vs branch… why do any of them?
-- NAME - git HEAD
-- NAME - What is a REFSPEC?

 ## Wednesday: The Internet!

 - NAME - How does Sinatra handle DELETE and PUT routes?